donleyp/www-psimer-net/contents/articles/host-a-blog-on-aws/index.md

 categories: AWS
 tags: jekyll
 excerpt: >
+template: article.jade
+author: Donley
+filename: aws/2015/02/22/host-a-blog-on-aws.html
+---

 Hosting a blog on tumblr or blogger seemed boring while hosting a blog using my own WordPress site seemed like overkill.
 I was looking for a way to host a blog using just Amazon S3 static website hosting and simple text-based tools.
 I found Jekyll and this is my blog post about it.

 ---
 # Why not WordPress?